 Vicky has contracts with the Ministry of the Attorney General for the provision of On-Site and Off-Site Mediation, Information and Referral Coordination and Mandatory Information Programs for Kingston and the Quinte Region.

 Kathy Dunne founded Family Life Mediation to help families throughout the circle of life to manage conflict and find peaceful solutions to life’s challenges.
-Kathy is an Accredited Family and Elder Mediator with the Ontario Association for Family Mediation.
+Kathy is an Accredited Family and Intergenerational Mediator with the Ontario Association for Family Mediation.
 She has worked in Family Mediation for 13 years and has helped many families improve their cooperation and communication and assisted them to develop shared parenting plans for their children.
 Prior to creating Family Life Mediation, Kathy managed Four Counties Family Court Mediation Service, a not-for-profit court connected family mediation agency, and she remains on the roster.

 Kathy is certified as a trainer of the “It’s Not Right” program of Elder Abuse Ontario.
 As a member of the Peterborough Elder Abuse Prevention Network, Kathy provides advocacy and education to give a voice to our fragile populations.
 Kathy is a speaker, educator, advocate and consultant and has served on many not-for-profit boards and committees, including the Special Education Advisory Committee and the Accessibility Advisory Committee of the Peterborough, Victoria, Northumberland and Clarington Catholic District School Board.
 She was a district council member of The Easter Seal Society and a coordinator of The Easter Seals Telethon, and was a board member of Five Counties Children’s Centre Foundation, a children’s treatment centre in Peterborough.